tmtsoftware/csw-prototype/apps/trackLocation/README.md

   --cs-name <value>
         optional name of the config service to use (for fetching the application config file) -c <name> | --command <name>
-        The command that starts the target application (default: use $name.command from config file: Required) -p <number> | --port <number>
+        The command that starts the target application: use %port to insert the port number (default: use $name.command from config file: Required) -p <number> | --port <number>
-        Port number the application listens on (default: use value of $name.port from config file.
-Required.)
+        Optional port number the application listens on (default: use value of $name.port from config file, or use a random, free port.)
   <app-config>
-        optional config file in HOCON format (Options specified as: $name.command, $name.port, etc. Fetched from config service if path does not exist)
+        optional config file in HOCON format (Options specified as:
-  --no-exit <value>
+        $name.command, $name.port, etc. Fetched from config service if path does not exist) --no-exit
         for testing: prevents application from exiting after running command --help